zackexplosion/longest-streak/README.md

 # longest-streak

-try to figure out what is the longest streak on github
+Try to figure out how long is the longest streak, on github

 # the code
 ``` bash